-Despite the judgement, the report does recognise many positive aspects about our school:
+The full inspection report (January 2017) does recognise many positive aspects about our school; these include:

 The executive headteacher has provided welcomed additional capacity.
 In a short space of time, he has tackled staff performance issues, introduced effective behaviour management systems and improved staff morale.